-If you’re looking to understand digital marketing better, we recommend the 3-month online digital marketing course.
+If you’re looking to understand digital marketing better, we recommend the 4-month online digital marketing course.

-For something more in-depth, the Digital Marketing MBA is great for upskilling and also for assured placements and career guidance.
+For something more in-depth, the Post Graduation Digital Marketing is great for upskilling and also for assured placements and career guidance.

 Now that you have understood what PPC is and how you can leverage it, tell us how you would use these strategies in the comments below!